California Anti-Harassment Training Requirements (SB 1343)

 - Deadline for new employees: Within 6 months of the employee’s assumption of either a supervisory or non-supervisory position.

-- Beginning January 1, 2020, if an employee is hired to work for less than 6 months, the employer must provide sexual harassment prevention training within 30 calendar days after the hire date or within 100 hours worked, whichever occurs first.
+- As of January 1, 2020, if an employee is hired to work for less than 6 months, the employer must provide sexual harassment prevention training within 30 calendar days after the hire date or within 100 hours worked, whichever occurs first.

 - How often do my employees need to be trained?
-In subsequent years, post-deadlines above, within six months of hire and every two years.
+Within six months of hire and every two years.

 - What about newly hired employees?
 Within six months of hire.

 - What if an employee only works part-time?
-Seasonal or temporary employees or those hired for less than six months must be trained within 30 days of hire (effective January 1, 2020)
+Seasonal or temporary employees or those hired for less than six months must be trained within 30 days of hire.

 - What about employees who received the same training from a prior employer within the past year?
 It is your responsibility to ensure that all employees are trained to your company standards and familiar with your company practices.